-The shower room is fitted with a white shower cubicle, wash basin and WC.
-There is a mixer shower in the shower cubicle.
-The shower room is fully tiled.
+The bathroom is fitted with a white bath, wash basin and WC with an electric shower over the bath.
+The bathroom is fully tiled.

 Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.